Best Temples to visit in Bangkok

 Temple of the Golden Buddha Bangkok

 The Temple of the Golden Buddha is located close to Bangkok’s Chinatown area.
-Unlike the Emerald Buddha the Golden Buddha is nice and large and you can get up close to take photos, well after climbing heaps of stairs to get to the top of the temple.
+Unlike the Emerald Buddha the Golden Buddha is nice and large and you can get up close to take photos but you are unable to take video.
 The Golden Buddha is made from real solid gold, all 5.5 tons worth.
 This is the world’s largest solid gold statue of Budda.
+The current value of the gold would be close to half a billion US dollars.
 The Temple of the Golden Buddha is open daily from 8am to 5pm.
+Entrance fee is 100 Baht.

 Golden Buddha Bangkok